 You can ask us to restrict the processing of your personal information in certain circumstances, such as where you contest the accuracy of that personal information or you object to us.
 If you are entitled to restriction and if we have shared your personal information with others, we will let them know about the restriction where it is possible for us to do so.
 If you ask us, we will also tell you, where it is possible and lawful for us to do so, with whom we have shared your personal information so that you can contact them directly.

 Your right to data portability

-You have the right, in certain circumstances, to receive a copy of personal information we've obtain from you in a structured, commonly used and machine readable format, and to reuse it elsewhere or to ask us to transfer this to a third party of your choice.
+With respect to EU/EEA data, there is the right, in certain circumstances, to receive a copy of personal information we've obtain from you in a structured, commonly used and machine readable format, and to reuse it elsewhere or to ask us to transfer this to a third party of your choice.

 Your rights in relation to automated decision-making and profiling

 You have the right not to be subject to a decision when it's based on automatic processing, including profiling, if it produces a legal effect or similarly significantly affects you, unless such profiling is necessary for entering into, or the performance of, a contract between you and us.

 You have the right to object in writing at any time to the processing of your personal data.
 Where your personal data are processed for the purpose of direct marketing, you may object to processing of your personal data for such marketing.
 This includes profiling to the extent that it is related to such direct marketing.